abhay0648/pdf_merger/README.md

 # pdf_merger

 A new Flutter plugin for merge List of PDF files.
+It supports both android and IOS.
+Before call this package make sure you allow permission and file picker see example.
+Also check file_picker and permission handle to implement before calling the plugin.

 ## Method